2014-2019 Jeep Cherokee: problems, 4WD system magic, engine options

 Active Drive Lock is standard on the Trailhawk.
 It's based on the Active Drive II components, only both the PTU and the RDM also have the added neutral/locking mode.

 Technically, the two-speed PTU and RDM are a very clever solution to provide a low range without adding a separate central transfer case like in the Jeep Wrangler and many other trucks.
 Both, the PTU and RDM are controlled electronically and both are quite expensive.
 A new OEM PTU for the Trailhawk is sold online for around $1,600, while the Trailhawk RDM costs around $2,000.

-Jeep Cherokee Problems: We found many transmission-related complaints for the 2014 and 2015 Cherokee at the NHTSA website.
+Jeep Cherokee Problems: We found many transmission-related complaints for the 2014 and 2015 Cherokee on the NHTSA website.
 Many owner reviews also mention transmission issues.
-Chrysler issued several software updates, as well as the recall S55 / NHTSA 16V-529 for the 2014-2015 Cherokee, that addressed some of the concerns.
+Chrysler issued several software updates, as well as the recall S55 / NHTSA 16V-529 for the 2014-2015 Cherokee, which addressed some of the concerns.
 Read this article.
-We spoke to an owner of the 2015 Cherokee, who said the transmission was "hunting for the right gear and hesitating at times", but now shifts better after the last reprogram.
+We spoke to the owner of the 2015 Cherokee, who said the transmission was "hunting for the right gear and hesitating at times," but now shifts better after the last reprogram.
 There are still complaints about minor shifting issues with the 2016 Cherokee, but the situation is better.
 We also found the bulletin 21-032-18 REV. A, that mentions reprogramming of the TCM (transmission control module) in the 2016 Jeep Cherokee to address several transmission issues.

 The FCA bulletin 18-034-14 covers the problem with an oil pressure sensor that can trigger the Check Engine light with the trouble code P0520.
 To repair the problem, the oil pressure sensor needs to be replaced.
 If out of warranty, the part is sold for around $30-$60 online, plus the labor.